sfc-aqua/RuleSetSpec/Discussions.md

 # Discussions

 ## Terminologies
-- "Initiator" or "the initiator" or ...? (same as responder)
+- "Initiator" or "the initiator" or ...? (same as responder) -> Yes
 ## Connection Setup
 - When we think of connection setup rejection, should this be handled in the routing process?
 Especially, the router and repeater assumed to have sufficient number of resource.
   - If there is a system error during the process, connection setup rejection could be useful